 - Base their decision-making on consensus.

-Each one has a webpage with an introduction and links to more detail and collections of documents relevant to the committee’s work.
+Each treaty body has a webpage with an introduction and links to more detail and collections of documents relevant to the committee’s work.
 The left-hand column is organized into the following categories: the committee, basic documents, the work of the committee, general discussions, events (only CRC), participation in the work of the committee, contact, and media.
 The section on the work of the committee is organized into the following subdivisions: key documents relating to reporting cycles, reporting to the committee, the complaints procedure, and urgent actions (only CED).
 Although the contents of these sections appear to follow a similar pattern, they vary as the committees vary from each other.
 The center column gives an introduction to the scope of the committee’s work.
-The right-hand column is organized into the following categories: country-specific, meetings and deadlines, search, publication, useful links, and external links.
+The right-hand column is organized into the following categories: country-specific, meetings and deadlines, search, publications, useful links, external links, and follow us.
 The search category provides links to the Treaty body database and the Universal Human Rights Index.
-See here.

-The Treaty body database holds all the documents produced by the treaty bodies.
+The UN Treaty Body Database holds all the documents produced by the treaty bodies.
 Searches can be limited by state/entity or geographic region, committee, document type, UN symbol, and date.
-The Universal Human Rights Index “…provides easy access to country-specific human rights information emanating from international human rights mechanisms in the United Nations system: The Treaty Bodies, the Special Procedures and the Universal Periodic Review (UPR).”
+The Universal Human Rights Index “provides easy access to country-specific human rights information emanating from international human rights mechanisms in the United Nations system: The Treaty Bodies, the Special Procedures and the Universal Periodic Review (UPR).”